ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-monitoring.md

 9. Click **OK** to save.
 10. Find the CGW-<xxx>-WANOPT in vCenter.
 11. Edit settings on the VM.
-12. Click the check box to connect Network adapter 1.
+12. Select the checkbox to connect Network adapter 1.
 13. Click **OK**.
 14. Go to `https://<configured_WAN_OPT_IP>`.
 15. Log in with the `admin` default user and the `admin` password.